rubrikinc/rubrik-plugin-for-nagios/README.md

 ## Overview

 This repository contains monitoring scripts for Nagios and Icinga.
-These are written in Python, the requiremenets for the Nagios/Icinga server are detailed below.
+These are written in Python, the requirements for the Nagios/Icinga server are detailed below.

 ## Pre-Requisites